Financial Aid FAQs

 • Should I apply for financial aid?

-No income level automatically qualifies a family for or disqualifies a family from financial aid.
+Lowell offers financial aid based on demonstrated need.
+No income level automatically qualifies a family for or disqualifies a family from financial aid as many factors are considered.
 Families should complete the financial aid process if they feel that the full cost is more than they can afford.

 • Will applying for financial aid have an impact on the admission decision for my child?

-Admission decisions are made first by an Admissions Committee without regard to need.
+Admission decisions are made separately by an Admissions Committee without regard to need.
 The Financial Aid Committee determines financial need and offers awards to as many students as possible.

 • How much aid can I expect?

-Students receiving aid for tuition also receive discounts on the cost of most school activities, including the After School Program, Fall Bazaar, Annual Auction tickets, and Summer Camp.
+Students receiving aid for tuition also receive discounts on the cost of After Care, after school activities (including aquatics and minicourses) and Summer Camp.

 • Do you offer aid at all grade levels?